kelleyjbrady/NiceODE/readme.md

 For the components of the between subject variability matrix (`omega` in PK jargon), my AD and analytical IFT implementations currently do not match the finite differences gradients .
 Interestingly, the IFT by AD estimated gradients matched the gradients generated by my IFT analytical implementation, but **did not** match the finite differences estimation of the omega gradient (or the gradient generated by jaxopt which we know matches finite differences based on MRE 3).

 ## MRE Conclusion
 **Resolving the difference between my VJP IFT estimate of the omega gradient in MRE 4 is thus the outstanding unresolved issue which must be resolved in order to address the core problem demonstrated in MRE 1**.
 Cursory research suggests the solution may lie in a more advanced/precise implementation of the IFT.
-For example, one which differentiates the optmality condition of the inner loss (Karush-Kuhn-Tucker (KKT) conditions) rather than the inner loss itself (the diff of the inner loss is the 'textbook' IFT implementation, which clearly does not provide the appropriate resolution for estimating the omega gradient).
+For example, one which differentiates the optimality condition of the inner loss (Karush-Kuhn-Tucker (KKT) conditions) rather than the inner loss itself (the diff of the inner loss is the 'textbook' IFT implementation, which clearly does not provide the appropriate resolution for estimating the omega gradient).

 # Present State of the Project
-## Heirarchical Bayesian Estimation
+## Hierarchical Bayesian Estimation
 If you would like to use NiceODE in your work, this is the approach I would recommend.
-See the theoph_heirarchical.ipynb notebook for a demonstration of how to use this estimation method.
+See the theoph_hierarchical.ipynb notebook for a demonstration of how to use this estimation method.

 The bayesian implementation:
 - Generates an excellent and interpretable fit result to the toy Theoph dataset.
     - This data is simple but representative.
 - Is more simple to understand and extend as compared to frequentist estimation.
-    - For example, as stated above it is simple to extend the code to model multiple levels of heirarchy.
+    - For example, as stated above it is simple to extend the code to model multiple levels of hierarchy.
 - Has all three 'classic' error models available (proportional, combined, additive)
-- Is reasonably fast given the wealth of fit assesment information it provides by default.
+- Is reasonably fast given the wealth of fit assessment information it provides by default.
-    - The 'automatic' generation of uncertainty estimates for all model parameters and predictions is a killer feature for research applications (assesment of model quality) and production applications (bayesian forecasting).
+    - The 'automatic' generation of uncertainty estimates for all model parameters and predictions is a killer feature for research applications (assessment of model quality) and production applications (bayesian forecasting).

 ### Next Steps
-Those familar with PyMC will be able to perform some minor refactors to make the code suitable for use in production.
+Those familiar with PyMC will be able to perform some minor refactors to make the code suitable for use in production.

-The most obvious production use-case seems to be a clinical product trained and validated on your organization's PK data and clinical outcomes to provide an in-network dose optimization dashboard similar to the one discussed by Xong et al. (http://dx.doi.org/10.1002/cpt.2148) and the commerical product developed by Dervieux et al. (https://prometheuslabs.com/about_predictrpk/).
+The most obvious production use-case seems to be a clinical product trained and validated on your organization's PK data and clinical outcomes to provide an in-network dose optimization dashboard similar to the one discussed by Xong et al. (http://dx.doi.org/10.1002/cpt.2148) and the commercial product developed by Dervieux et al. (https://prometheuslabs.com/about_predictrpk/).

 ## Documentation
-The documentation is admitedly lacking, the API is still in a state transition between versions, and the 'bones' of various attempted fixes are present throughout which may be confusing to others.
-This project was more about me learning some new skills, honing existing skills, and creating a framework which I can further adapt in furture project and employment rather than open sourcing something immediately suitable for use in your production environment.
+The documentation is admittedly lacking, the API is still in a state transition between versions, and the 'bones' of various attempted fixes are present throughout which may be confusing to others.
+This project was more about me learning some new skills, honing existing skills, and creating a framework which I can further adapt in future project and employment rather than open sourcing something immediately suitable for use in your production environment.
 If you are using the repository as intended in a VSCode Dev Environment it should be completely possible for you to jump around the code with the exploration features provided by VSCode.
 The recommended bayesian approach is compact and modular as compared to the frequentist implementation.

 ## Help for Academia
-If you are working in academia and would like to use this project in your work, please feel to reach out and we can schedule a video demo and potentially start an ongoing correspondance.
+If you are working in academia and would like to use this project in your work, please feel to reach out and we can schedule a video demo and potentially start an ongoing correspondence.
 I'm happy to provide a bit of support and direction to enable you to use NiceODE in your work.

-## Help for Commerical Applications
+## Help for Commercial Applications
-Obviously the MIT license permits you to use this project and the code therin for free.
+Obviously the MIT license permits you to use this project and the code therein for free.
 I'm happy to provide a bit of support and a demo.
 In the long term I do have plans to improve the documentation and API such that you can more reasonably be left to your own initiative.
-Ongoing support or explicit help with integration into a commerical product will require negotiation of a consulting relationship.
+Ongoing support or explicit help with integration into a commercial product will require negotiation of a consulting relationship.